Why Do People in Product Quit their Jobs?

 What I found intriguing is that the popularity of expecting quick promotions drops among senior-level positions but resurfaces with manager-level positions, where 20% still anticipate fast advancement.
 As the newer generations enter the workforce, there’s no denying that instant gratification might affect Gen Z’s practical expectations when climbing the corporate ladder.
 This is also true for millennials.
 I often speak to younger product professionals who anticipate swift progress in their careers, and if they don’t get it, they may start looking elsewhere.

 Although it’s not an ideal scenario, it’s the reality we face.
 We can either wait and hope for the problem to disappear or adapt and find a way forward.
-If you have a valuable employee who you want to keep, but promoting them isn’t feasible at the moment, consider establishing a set of objectives they can work toward to progress to the next level.
+If you have a valuable employee who you want to keep, but promoting them isn’t feasible now, consider establishing a set of objectives they can work toward to progress to the next level.

 Another possible explanation for why a lack of opportunity for advancement or growth is a driving force for product managers leaving their companies is the typical size of a digital health company.
 While significant market consolidation has been throughout the pandemic, most digital health companies are still start-ups to small growth organizations.